attdevsupport/ATT_APIPlatform_SampleApps/MSSDK/vb/mobo/app1/README.txt

 1. Configuration

-  Configuration consists of a few steps necessary to get an application registered on DevConnect with the proper services and endpoints, depending on the type of client-side application (autonomous/non-autonomous).
+  Configuration consists of a few steps necessary to get an application registered on https://developer.att.com/ with the proper services and endpoints, depending on the type of client-side application (autonomous/non-autonomous).

-  To register an application, go to https://devconnect-api.att.com/ and login with your valid username and password.
+  To register an application, go to https://developer.att.com/ and login with your valid username and password.
 Next, choose "My Apps" from the bar at the top of the page and click the "Setup a New Application" button.

   Fill in the form, in particular all fields marked as "required".

-NOTE: You MUST select In App Messaging from Mobile Number (IMMN) in the list of services under field 'Services' in order to use this sample application code.
+NOTE: You MUST select Messaging On Behalf Of (MOBO) in the list of services under field 'Services' in order to use this sample application code.

   Having your application registered, you will get back an important pair of data: